 To continue an interrupted Abaqus/Standard analysis, a new analysis (myJob_restart for example) should be created in which the only steps defined are those subsequent to the step from which the analysis is being continued.
 In addition, the new analysis should be configured to read restart data from the previous analysis.
 In Abaqus/CAE, this can be configured by selecting Model->Edit Attributes->

 The job can then be submitted using a PBS script as described in the previous section, in which the analysis to be restarted is specified by supplying the oldjob= option to the abaqus command in the PBS script, e.g.:

 To continue an Abaqus/Explicit analysis, a new analysis does not need to be created.
 Instead, the analysis can be restarted by supplying the recover option to the abaqus command in the PBS script, e.g.:

 Checking License Availability in PBS

-On Stokes and Stoney users can specify the number of tokens required per job so that jobs will only be started if there are enough tokens available.
+On Fionn users are required the number of tokens required per job so that jobs will only be started if there are enough tokens available.
 This can be done by including the following lines in the PBS script.
 Note that this is only effective if you correctly calculate and specify your token requirements.

 Where M = int(5 x N0.422), giving M = 12 tokens for 8 cores, 16 for 16 cores, 21 for 32 cores and 28 for 64 cores.
 For a 32 CPU job: